 Making visible the ‘So what—?’ factor

 Most technically oriented people come to accept key facts without seeing actual evidence of why or how ‘it’ is true.
 How many of you have seen the astronomical data showing the Earth revolves around the Sun intend of vice-versa?
 Yet we believe it to be so.
 Similarly we believe many things without direct evidence because we have little choice but to trust the system which informs us.
-Do we really know how important training is to produce good software?
+Do we really know how important training is to produce good software or atleast efficient software testing companies?
 Is this a matter of opinion or can we come up with hard numbers defining the value of training?
 Augment’s Software Production Simulation is a way of finding out the answer to this question.
 How can we use an approximating approach i.e. simulation to confirm our professional opinions?

 To get a good answer you must have a good question.
 And in this case there are many good questions!